Children's rights education

-Children's rights education is the teaching and practice of children's rights in schools, educational programmes or institutions, as informed by and consistent with the United Nations Convention on the Rights of the Child.
+Children's rights education is the teaching and practice of children's rights in schools, educational programs or institutions, as informed by and consistent with the United Nations Convention on the Rights of the Child.
 When fully implemented, a children's rights education program consists of both a curriculum to teach children their human rights, and framework to operate the school in a manner that respects children's rights.
 Articles 29 and 42 of the Convention on the Rights of the Child require children to be educated about their rights.

 In addition to meeting legal obligations of the Convention to spread awareness of children’s rights to children and to adults, teaching children about their rights has the benefits of improving their awareness of rights in general, making them more respectful of other people's rights, and empowering them to take action in support of other people's rights.
-Early programs to teach children about their rights, in Belgium, Canada, England and New Zealand have provided evidence of this.
-Children's rights in schools were taught and practiced as an ethos of 'liberating the child' well before the UN Convention was written, and that this practice helped to inform the values and philosophy of the Convention, the IBE and UNESCO, though sadly these practices, and this history are not really acknowledged or built-upon by the UN.
+Early programs to teach children about their rights, in Belgium, Canada, England, and New Zealand have provided evidence of this.
+Children's rights were taught in schools and practiced as an ethos of "liberating the child" well before the UN Convention was written.
+This practice helped to inform the values and philosophy of the Convention, the IBE, and UNESCO, though the UN has not acknowledged this history or built upon its practices.
 This is one reasons that children's rights have not become a foundation of schools despite 100 years of struggle.